 Prior to cruising to Alaska, you want to make sure you book the right room.
 Booking an interior stateroom will save you money, but an Alaska cruise is one cruise vacation where you’ll be glad you booked a balcony stateroom.
-With a balcony stateroom, you are sure to be able to see every moment of your incredible journey through the Inside Passage, where amazing scenery abounds.
-Being able to relax and take it all in while sitting on your own balcony is like having your own front row seat to some of the most breathtaking sights you’ll ever see.
+With a balcony stateroom, you’ll be able to relax and take it all in from your own front row seat to some of the most breathtaking sights you’ll ever see.

 Reserve Your Excursions

-There are a number of excursions you can take part of at each port of call on your Alaska cruise.
-However, there are a few that you’ll definitely want to reserve early before they fill up, because they offer the chance to see some stunning sights and make some lasting memories, ensuring the best Alaska cruise.
+There are a number of excursions you can enjoy at each port of call.
+However, there are a few that you’ll definitely want to reserve early before they fill up!

 Some of the most popular excursions include the nature and wildlife viewing excursions.
-These types of excursions offer the chance to see a wide range of wildlife in their natural habitat, including whales, bald eagles, grizzly bears, sea lions, sea otters, and much more.
-Additionally, many of the nature and wildlife viewing excursions offer a bit of adventure as well, such as zip lining, cruising along Alaska’s coast on your own boat, and hiking alongside glaciers in the wilderness.
+These offer the chance to see a wide range of wildlife in their natural habitat, including whales, bald eagles, grizzly bears, sea lions, sea otters, and more.
+Additionally, many also offer a bit of adventure as well, such as zip lining, cruising along Alaska’s coast on your own boat, and hiking alongside glaciers in the wilderness.

-You might be heading off on an Alaska cruise in the summer, but you definitely shouldn’t pack like its summer.
-You’ll be better prepared if you pack clothes that are more ideally suited for fall, and perhaps a small amount of winter clothes as well.
-A few areas will be windy and chilly, and it is a good idea to also bring rain gear, a hat, and gloves.
+It might be summer when you’re heading off on an Alaska cruise, but don’t pack like it!
+You’ll be better prepared with clothes suited for fall, and perhaps a little winter gear too.
+A few areas will be windy and chilly, and it’s a good idea to also bring rain gear, a hat, and gloves.

-Because fall and winter clothes are bulkier than summer clothes, consider using the laundry facilities on board your cruise ship.
-This way you can pack fewer clothes and simply wash what you’ve already worn when you have a sea day.
-And, of course, don’t forget to pack a camera to take pictures of all the beautiful sights you will see!
+Because fall and winter clothes can be bulky, consider using the laundry facilities on board your ship.
+This way you can pack fewer clothes and simply wash them when you have a sea day.
+And, of course, don’t forget to pack a camera to take pictures of the beautiful sights!

 Where Should You Go in Alaska?

 There are many ports of call that you might want to visit on an Alaska cruise.
 An ideal cruise vacation is to cruise Tracy Arm Fjord and Glacier Bay.
 Full of natural wonder and quaint seaside towns like Ketchikan and Skagway, you’ll get a firsthand experience of Alaska’s nature, wildlife, beautiful fjords, and impressive glaciers.
-Other areas you might also want to try and visit include popular and marvelous attractions and cities such as Victoria, Juneau, and Icy Strait Point.
+Other areas to visit include popular destinations such as Victoria, Juneau, and Icy Strait Point.

 Try the Local Food

 One of the best ways to fully enjoy your Alaska cruise is to partake in the local food and national dishes.
-From fresh delicacies and fish caught daily, to unique meat offerings like caribou or moose stew, you’ll find plenty of diverse offerings in every port city you visit.
-If you really want to get a good taste of the local fare and make this cruise vacation the best Alaska cruise ever, consider taking a food-themed shore excursion, such as the Taste of Juneau walking tour or the Alaska Fishing and Wilderness Dining experience.
+From fresh fish caught daily, to unique meat offerings like caribou or moose stew, you’ll find plenty of diverse offerings.
+If you really want to get a good taste of the local fare, consider a food-themed shore excursion, such as the Taste of Juneau walking tour or the Alaska Fishing and Wilderness Dining experience.